shtnsl/math-sdk/docs/gamestate_section/win_info.md

 ### Multiplier methods

-For generality all win methods inherit functions from the `MultiplierStrategy` class.
+For generality all win methods utilize functions from the `wins/multiplier_strategy` file.
 By calling `apply_mult()` with a specified strategy (`global`, `symbol`, `combined`), base win amount and winning symbol positions, total win amounts are returned inclusive of any global multipliers or symbol multipliers.
 By default, if the `combined` or `symbol` strategy is used, multiplier values are added together from winning symbol positions, where the symbol object contains the `multiplier` attribute.

 ### Overlay values